marko-londo/IBM-ESPN-Case-Study/README.md

      >
      >NLP combines computational linguistics—rule-based modeling of human language—with statistical, machine learning, and deep learning models.
 Together, these technologies enable computers to process human language in the form of text or voice data and to ‘understand’ its full meaning, complete with the speaker or writer’s intent and sentiment.

-     The way this works is through a series of analytical processes.
+     This is executed through a series of analytical processes.
 NLP's order of operation is typically as follows:

      1. In order for a machine to analyze data in the form of text, it is first [preprocessed, or "cleaned"](https://exchange.scale.com/public/blogs/preprocessing-techniques-in-nlp-a-guide "NLP Preprocessing Techniques").
 This generally means simplifying it by removing punctuation, common words, or reducing words to their root form.
      1. The computer then analyzes the sentence structure and grammar.
 This is called syntactic analysis, or "parsing".
 Parsing aims to identify how words relate to eachother, such as subject-verb-object relationships.
 You can see how this works yourself by trying [Displacy](https://demos.explosion.ai/displacy "Displacy"). <p align="center">